-12..3.
+12.10.3.
 Annual Transfer List.
 On or about February 15, the Human Resource Services Division, Certificated, shall provide the Association a list of unit members, showing previous location, new location, effective date of transfer and reason for transfer.
 This list will cover transfers from the start of the second semester of the previous year to the start of the second semester of the current year.

-Section 12.: RIGHTS OF TRANSFERRED UNIT MEMBERS
+Section 12.11: RIGHTS OF TRANSFERRED AND REASSIGNED UNIT MEMBERS

-12..1.
+12.11.1.
 Notice.
 Except in emergency situations, unit members shall receive three (3) workdays' advance notice of an impending transfer.

-12.2.
+12.11.2.
 Preparation for Moving.
-Release time should be provided for unit member(s) being transferred.
-One (1) day of duty free preparation/orientation time shall be provided at the receiving school.
+Three (3) days of Release time shall be provided for unit member(s) being transferred One (1) duty free day at their current site and Two days of duty free preparation/orientation time shall be provided at the receiving school.
+One (1) duty free day of release time for preparation shall be provided for unit members being reassigned when moving from one classroom to another.
+Unit members may choose to move on a non-workday and shall be paid at the visiting teacher rate of pay.

-12..3.
+12.11.3.
 Custodial Services.
 Appropriate custodial services, if requested, shall be made available to a unit member being transferred or reassigned.